ntustison/Histograms/Text/stitched.md

 # Abstract {-}

-Magnetic resonance imaging using hyperpolarized gases has facilitated the novel visualization of airspaces, such as the human lung, which has furthered research into the growth, development, and pathologies of the pulmonary system.
+Magnetic resonance imaging using hyperpolarized gases has made possible the novel visualization of airspaces, such as the human lung, which has advanced research into the growth, development, and pathologies of the pulmonary system.
 In conjunction with the innovations associated with image acquisition, multiple image analysis strategies have been proposed and refined for the quantification of hyperpolarized gas images with much research effort devoted to semantic segmentation, or voxelwise classification, into clinically-oriented categories